JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 <summary><h4>Windows</h4></summary>

 Please run the executable from the above download link and follow the on-screen steps.
 You will need to just accept their EULA.
 Please leave all of the options along the installation default.

+If you would like to use Cygwin in the integrated terminal of VSCode, navigate to settings `Manage (bottom left corner)>Settings` search for `terminal.integrated.profiles.windows`.
+Edit the `settings.json` from here, and add the code snippet found [at this stackoverflow answer](https://stackoverflow.com/a/70437350) and follow the instructions to open Cygwin.

 </details>